-Amounts receivable relate to amounts due from a public company having common directors with the Company relating to a cost-sharing arrangement whereby the Company is reimbursed for shared administrative and office expenses.
+Allowance for doubtful amounts receivable relate to amounts due from a public company having common directors with the Company relating to a cost-sharing arrangement whereby the Company is reimbursed for shared administrative and office expenses.
+During the year ended May 31, 2022, the Company has recorded an allowance against the receivable of \$267,067 which represents 100% of the amounts receivable.
+Amounts receivable balance at August 31, 2022 is \$15,076 (2021: \$164,075).

-The Company had the following related party transactions: